 What are some insurance company tricks and tactics I should look out for?

 An insurance company may send you checks for small amounts while you are still receiving treatment for your injuries.
 In addition to asking you for additional records, claiming they need more time, and calling to “check in,” these amounts are a stalling tactic to keep you content until the statute of limitations expires in your case.
-Once it does, you will be barred from filing a claim for additional compensation for your injuries.An adjuster tells you your policy does not cover your damages.
+The statute of limitations is the deadline by which you must file your lawsuit if you cannot resolve your claim with the insurance company.
+Once the statute of limitation expires, you will be barred from filing a lawsuit for additional compensation for your injuries.An adjuster tells you your policy does not cover your damages.

-You are not alone if you haven’t read your insurance policy.
-In fact, insurance companies operate on the assumption that many people don’t know what injuries and damages their insurance policies cover.
+You are not alone if you have not read your insurance policy.
+In fact, insurance companies operate on the assumption that many people do not know what injuries and damages their insurance policies cover.
 This gives them the opportunity to fail to reveal—or flat out deny—the actual compensation available to policyholders.
 Be sure to carefully read your policy and make sure you understand your coverage.
 If you don’t, talk to a lawyer.The insurance company advises you not to hire a lawyer.

 Of course the insurance company does not want you to hire a lawyer.
 Injury victims represented by attorneys consistently receive higher payouts from insurance companies than those who do not seek legal counsel.
-With a lawyer on your side, you’ll have a good idea what your claim is worth, which means you can avoid accepting a low settlement offer—and the insurance company is less likely to beleaguer you with its tricks and tactics for minimizing payouts.
+With a lawyer on your side, you will have a good idea what your claim is worth, which means you can avoid accepting a low settlement offer.
+Having a lawyer on your side will also help prevent the the insurance company from trying to beleaguer you with its tricks and tactics for minimizing payouts.
+A lawyer will actually try to press for prompt and thorough resolution of your claim by the insurance company.

 Use the matching tool at www.attorneyclientmatch.com to help you find the best lawyer for your accident case.